CosPGD: an efficient white-box adversarial attack for pixel-wise prediction tasks: Experiments

-We observe in Fig~\ref{fig:kitti_comparison}, the initial optical flow estimation by the model is very close to the ground truth.
-When attacking the model with a strong adversarial attack like PGD, designed originally for classification tasks, the model is fooled marginally even as the intensity of the attack is increased to 40 iterations.
-In table \ref{tbl:exp:optical_pgd}, we report the quantitative results and observe that as the attack intensity~(iterations) is increased, the performance of the model worsens.
+A comparison of CosPGD to PGD in terms of epe over the iterations is shown in \autoref{fig:optical:target:l_infinity}.
+Here, we quantitatively observe better performance of CosPGD compared to PGD.
+As this is the targeted setting, we intend to close the gap between the target prediction and the model predictions, thus a lower $epe$ of the model prediction w.r.t.~the target prediction is desired.
+As the attack iterations increase, across datasets, CosPGD can significantly fool the network into making predictions closer to the target, bringing down the $epe$ to as low as $1.55$ for Sintel~(final) (see Appendix \ref{subsec:appendix:optical}).

-However, figures~\ref{fig:kitti:pgd5},~\ref{fig:kitti:pgd40} show qualitatively that the model predictions are not significantly different from the initial predictions.
-As in the example in Fig.~\ref{fig:kitti_comparison}, when attacked by PGD for 5 iterations, the model is able to predict the motion of the car and the background with significant correctness, thus worsening the $epe$ from $0.64$(initial flow prediction) to only $1.35$~(PGD attack with 5 iterations).
+We qualitatively observe in \autoref{fig:kitti_comparison} that the initial optical flow estimation by the model (which is substantially different to the target) is only moderately changed when the model is attacked with PGD.
+As the attack was designed for classification tasks, the model is not substantially fooled even as the intensity of the attack is increased to 40 iterations.